MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-changes-history.md

 - Updated the "Low Privilege Monitoring" and the "Service SID" operations guide sections with updated T-SQL scripts for least-privileged configurations
 - Added new "DB Log Bytes Flushed per Second", "DB Log Flushes per Second", and "DB Log Flush Wait Time" performance collection rules to measure the latency or investigate the I/O performance of a log device, for Windows and Linux platforms
 - Added new "Long Running Queries" alerting rule, which throws an alert if the execution time of any of the running SQL queries has exceeded the specified threshold in seconds, for Windows and Linux platforms
-- Added new "DB Engine Disk Write Latency" and the "DB Engine Disk Read Latency" monitors to track the read/write latency issues at the DB Engine level
+- Added new "Database Engine Disk Write Latency" and the "Database Engine Disk Read Latency" monitors to track the read/write latency issues at the Database Engine level
 - Always On discovery and monitoring workflows have been optimized for better performance
 - Policy discovery workflows have been optimized for better performance
 - Updated space monitoring workflows to apply four-significant digit rounding in all the values